So, how do you make chicken wings better? Using a wet wing brine makes for a moister wing, while also giving you more crispy skin.

-Brining is the process of submerging meat in a salt water solution to help promote moisture, tenderness and taste.
-The benefit of using a wet brine is you can add any number of ingredients to the salt water solution to create some truly amazing flavors.
+Using a wet brine allows you to add any number of ingredients to the saltwater solution to create some truly amazing flavors.

-- Moisture – by submerging the wings in a wet brine for any length of time, you are allowing the muscle fibers of the wings to soak up as much liquid as they can hold.
-The fact remains, wings are relatively small and usually cooked with a high heat and if left on a little too long, they can dry out very quickly.
-So, by wet brining the chicken wings, we are adding a little safety net to keep the wings moist.
+- Moisture – by submerging the wings in a wet brine for any length of time, you allow the muscle fibers to soak up as much liquid as they can hold.

-- Tenderness – the salty solution of a wet brine has a denature effect on the proteins in the chicken muscles.
-This effectively means the proteins unfold or relax and allow the liquid to get in between the proteins and this in turn gives a more tender bite to the finished cooked wings.
+- Tenderness – the salty solution of a wet brine has a denaturing effect on the proteins in the chicken muscles causing them to relax and allow the liquid to get in between the proteins, resulting in a more tender bite.